Goa Gajah Temple – Elephant Cave In Ubud, Bali

 After checking out the entrance and the inside of the cave, there’s not much to do here except admire the huge banyan trees.

-In other words, if you’re expecting something awe inspiring at the Goa Gajah elephant cave, you might be a bit disappointed.
+In other words, if you’re expecting something awe inspiring at Goa Gajah, you might be a bit disappointed.

-It’s still a neat stop if you’re in the Ubud area, though!
+It’s still a neat place to stop and visit if you’re in the Ubud area, though!

 Hours & Entrance Fee

 The entrance fee includes a sarong to wear at the temple.
-Ignore the shops near the cave trying to sell you their own sarongs!
+Ignore the shops near the cave trying to sell you their own sarongs at marked up prices!

 What To Wear To Temples In Bali